Bento Grid Slot System¶

 How the renderer maps cards to content¶

-s1throughs{coreCount}→ core stat descriptors frombuildCoreStatDescriptorss{coreCount + 1}onward →span: 1slot cards in priority ordert1,t2, ... → the first T promoted slot doubles (triples)d1,d2, ... → the remaining slot doubles (at offset T)
+s1throughs{coreCount}→ core stat descriptorss{coreCount + 1}onward →span: 1slot cards, by priorityt1,t2, ... → the first T promoted doubles (triples)d1,d2, ... → remaining doubles (offset by T)

-SlotContext built in tracker detail page
+Build SlotContext in tracker detail page

-→ SLOT_DEFINITIONS[n].resolve(ctx) called for each definition
+→ Call SLOT_DEFINITIONS[n].resolve(ctx) for each

-→ null returns filtered out
+→ Filter out null returns

-→ surviving slots sorted by priority
+→ Sort survivors by priority

-→ split into singleSlots (span=1) and doubleSlots (span=2)
+→ Split into singleSlots (span=1) and doubleSlots (span=2)

-→ counts passed to layout algorithms
+→ Pass counts to layout algorithms

-→ layout algorithms return PlacedCard[]
+→ Layout algorithms return PlacedCard[]

 → renderLayoutCards maps card IDs to elements